This

 McNally’s

-found out that Smith’s husband is a doctor, played by Egan—once
+found out that Smith’s husband is a doctor, Richard Egan, once

 again cast as one half of a shaky relationship.
 McNally calls him